Boys & Girls

 Understanding Anxiety

-Common sources of anxiety include fear of toilet sounds (especially flushing), fear of falling in, loss of diaper comfort, and feelings about "not being a baby anymore."
+Common sources include fear of toilet sounds (especially flushing), fear of falling in, loss of diaper comfort, and feelings about "not being a baby anymore."

 Fear of Mistakes